Office of Ombudsperson

-The Office of The District Ombudsperson is an independent and confidential alternative dispute resolution office established within the Superintendent’s Office.
-The office was designed to assist parent/guardians, students, and Seattle Public Schools Schools or Departments with problem solving issues or concerns that are negatively impacting an Seattle Public Schools student or the Seattle Public Schools School-Family relationship/partnership.
+The Office Ombudsperson is an independent, neutral, and confidential alternative dispute resolution office.
+The office was designed to assist parent/guardians, students, and SPS Schools or Departments with problem solving issues or concerns that are negatively impacting an SPS student or the SPS School-Family relationship/partnership.
 This is an informal and in-good faith option for problem-solving, at the lowest level, when normal procedures have failed.

 The Ombuds Office is independent in structure, function, and appearance to the highest degree possible within the organization.
 The Ombuds staff operate independently of those who use the resource and is not involved in making or administering policy.